Clay Stabilizer Manufacturers, with SDS MSDS Sheet

 Hazardous Polymerization: Will not occur.

-Incompatibilities: Avoid contact with strong acids, alkali or oxidizing agents..
+Incompatibilities: Avoid contact with strong acids, alkalis, or oxidizing agents.

 Conditions to Avoid: Incompatibles.

 11. Toxicological Information

 Toxicity to Animals: Not available.

 Carcinogenic Effects: Not available.

 Mutagenic Effects: Not available.